 CRETE.
 Crete has a lot to offer in the Roman mosaic line and there’s even a book dedicated to the Mosaics of Roman Crete so it’s clearly worth a visit on those grounds alone.
 I haven’t been mosaic hunting there myself so I can’t give you personal recommendations but some basic research suggests that Kissamos is the place to head for.

 DAPHNI MONASTERY, ATHENS.
 This is an UNESCO World Heritage site covered in glittering gold Byzantine mosaics of the highest quality.
-The only problem is that they have been closed to the public for the last 16 years.
-Check before you visit.
+The monastery is open two days a week.
+Checking the opening hours before you visit.

 DELOS ARCHEOLOGICAL MUSEUM.
 The island of Delos is only accessible by shuttle boat from nearby Mykonos but is well worth the effort to get there for the exquisitely detailed mosaics from the Hellenistic and later periods including the famous one of Dionysos riding a leopard.
 This is probably top of my list of places to visit to see this little chap: